-Could you be worshiping idols?
-Don’t think so … What do you trust in to bring you pleasure, satisfaction, rescue, or escape?
-What are your “if only’s” and “I must’s”?
-Is it possible even for “good things” to become idols?
+Could I be worshiping idols?
+Could you?
+Don’t think so … where do we run for pleasure, satisfaction, rescue, or escape?
+What are our “if only’s” and “I must’s”?
+Could there even be “good things” that have become idols in our lives?

-God warned His people over and over to repent and turn from idolatry.
+God warned the nation of Israel over and over to repent and turn from idolatry.
 Their refusal to do so took them into captivity and cost them the loss of their land, their homes, their freedom, and often their families.

 Ezekiel 13 & 14

 Could We Be Worshiping Idols?